In this tutorial, we will cover the basics of the internet mail system and go on to cover MX records in more detail.

 A mail server is any system running an SMTP service that listens publicly on port 25 for incoming messages.
 The core of the mail system is extremely simple hence the S in SMTP.
 Simple Mail Transport Protocol.
 When you send an email to email@example.com a DNS lookup is performed on domain.com to get a list of MX records.
 The DNS server will return a list something like this:

 This is the basics of the SMTP mail system.
-However there is some things you need to know about when configuring your mail servers and MX records.
+However, there are some things you need to know about when configuring your mail servers and MX records.

 Let’s get a little more complicated

-The servers on the 10.20.20.x network are located in a Washington data center and they are on the same network and may even be on top of each other in the data centres rack.
-One server on it’s own is not powerful enough to handle the load so 2 servers are given the same priority to ballance the load.
-However if this data centre has a catastrophic failure or the network fails then the back up server with a priority of 20 will take over.
-These are located in the Dallas data centre.
+The servers on the 10.20.20.x network are located in a Washington data center and they are on the same network and may even be on top of each other in the data centers rack.
+One server on its own is not powerful enough to handle the load so 2 servers are given the same priority to balance the load.
+However, if this data center has a catastrophic failure or the network fails then the backup server with a priority of 20 will take over.
+These are located in the Dallas data center.